Naman1997/simple-fcos-cluster/README.md

 # simple-fcos-cluster
-A simple k8s cluster using fcos, kvm and k0sctl
+A simple kubernetes cluster using fcos, kvm and k0sctl

 ## Dependencies